-Technology is also emerging that enables the coordination of large numbers of smallscale distributed generators.
+Technology is also emerging that enables the coordination of large numbers of small-scale distributed generators.
 These technologies enable multiple systems to be bundled, or 'orchestrated', in order to deliver grid services at the times and in the locations that they have the greatest value.

 A regulatory framework exists at the national level to incentivise monopoly network businesses to appropriately apportion their expenditure between traditional network upgrade projects and non-network solutions.
 That framework is not geared towards providing opportunities for small-scale grid service providers, such as distributed generators, to participate in the market for grid services.

-Unlike other jurisdictions in the National Energy Market (NEM), Victoria has advanced metering infrastructure (AMI), or 'smart meters'.
+Unlike other jurisdictions in the National Electricity Market, Victoria has advanced metering infrastructure (AMI), or 'smart meters'.
 Smart meters allow grid services to be deployed more easily and at lower cost than is possible under traditional metering.

-The penetration of smart metering within Victoria raises the possibility that opportunities exist in Victoria for the further development of a well-functioning market for grid services that may not presently exist within the other jurisdictions of the national energy market.
+The penetration of smart metering within Victoria raises the possibility that opportunities exist in Victoria for the further development of an established market for grid services that may not presently exist within the other jurisdictions of the National Electricity Market.

-So that small-scale providers of grid services in Victoria, including distributed generation, have adequate opportunities to participate in the market for grid services, we believe it important to identify the principles and measures for enabling a well-functioning market in Victoria.
+So that small-scale providers of grid services in Victoria, including distributed generation, have adequate opportunities to participate in the market for grid services, we believe it important to identify the attributes of a market in Victoria to emerge.

 Because of the characteristics of network value, a broad-based feed-in tariff (FiT) is unlikely to be an appropriate tool to achieve this purpose.
-The value of the grid services that distributed generation can provide is too variable - between locations, across times, and between years - to be well suited for remuneration via a broadbased FiT.
+The value of the grid services that distributed generation can provide is too variable - between locations, across times, and between years - to be well suited for remuneration via a broad-based FiT.
+Instead, a market in Victoria could better remunerate grid services provided by distributed generation.